stereobooster/facets/notes/ideas.md

   - fuzzy search for short texts
   - full-text search for long text
 - facets optimization
-  - single value columns filter
+  - single value columns should be easier to optimize than array fields
   - we can iterate over first page only
-  - we can put selected values on top
   - for numeric facet for slider:
     - sort by value asc
     - don't care about selected values